Updated July 26, 2023

-Therefore, the QR for Apple Inc. for the year ending on Sep 29, 2018 stood at 1.09 which indicates moderate liquidity position.
+Therefore, the QR for Apple Inc. for the year ending Sep 29, 2018, stood at 1.09, indicating a moderate liquidity position.

-Advantages and Disadvantages of Quick Ratio or Acid Test Ratio
+Advantages and Disadvantages of QR or Acid Test Ratio

-Some of the advantages and disadvantages of Quick Ratio are as follows –
+Some of the advantages and disadvantages are as follows –

-- QR is a liquidity ratio that assesses the ability to repay current liabilities based on the assets that can be quickly converted to cash and as such, it is a relatively more conservative liquidity ratio.
+- It assesses the ability to repay current liabilities based on the assets a company can quickly convert to cash.
+As such, it is a relatively more conservative liquidity ratio.

-- Its calculation omits inventories because it could take too long to convert inventories into cash.
+- Its calculation omits inventories because converting inventories into cash could take too long.
 Elimination of inventories from its calculation helps management and other stakeholders to have a precise idea about the liquidity position of the concerned company.

-- This ratio is one of the easiest of ratios to understand and as such, it can be very helpful people who do not have a deep understanding of accounting and finance.
+- This ratio is one of the easiest ratios to understand, and as such, it can be very helpful for people who do not have a deep understanding of accounting and finance.

-- As it is a ratio, it can be used to compare companies of different sizes and scales.
+- It is a ratio that can compare companies of different sizes and scales.
 However, it is not advisable to compare companies that vary too much in terms of their scale of operation.

 - It doesn’t provide any information about the timing of cash flows which can be a defining factor in the assessment of the liquidity position of a company.

 - Some of the assumptions of the QR are not realistic.
-For instance, it assumes that accounts receivable is readily available for collection, which is not always the case.
+For instance, it assumes that accounts receivable is readily available for collection, which is not always true.

 - It does not consider the situation that may arise in times of crisis.
 During the crisis, even the most easily saleable securities may find it difficult to trade in the market.

 This has been a guide to the Quick Ratio.
-Here we discuss the introduction, examples, advantages, and disadvantages along with downloadable excel template.
+We discuss the introduction, examples, advantages, disadvantages, and a downloadable Excel template.
 You can also go through our other suggested articles to learn more –